GrosSacASac/blog-public/technology/node-popular.md

 ## Fast IO

 One of the strength, is fast input-output.
 Streams of data is a built-in type in Node.js land.
-This makes it good for web servers that need to use Websocket or HTTP.
+This makes it good for web servers that need to use WebSocket or HTTP.

 ## Asynchronous by default

-Most function in Node.js are async by default.
+Most function in Node.js are asynchronous by default.
 Which means reading from a file or a http request does not block the rest of the program.

 ## People started writing cli apps with it